syncfusion-content/blazor-docs/blazor/diagram/tool-tip.md

 ## How to shows/hides the tip pointer for tooltip

-[ShowTipPointer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_ShowTipPointer) property value is true if the tip pointer is visible; otherwise, false.
+The [ShowTipPointer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_ShowTipPointer) property value is true if the tip pointer is visible; otherwise, false.

 The following code example is used to set tooltip tip pointer for nodes.